fuinorg/lubuntu-developer-vm/README.md

 ```

 Start the new VM again with VirtualBox or VMWare and login to the machine with user 'developer' and password 'developer' (You should change the pw on first login).

+## Automated Jenkins build
+See [Jenkinsfile](Jenkinsfile) for an example how to build this project with [Jenkins](https://fuin-org.ci.cloudbees.com/job/lubuntu-developer-vm/).

 ## Credits
 Many thanks to [Aaron](https://github.com/slapula/) who created this [Vagrant](https://www.vagrantup.com/) configuration.